-After setting up the video title and description of your video, scroll down a bit and you’ll notice an “upload thumbnail” button before the automatically generated thumbnails that YouTube will offer.
+After setting up the video title and description of your video, scroll down a bit and you’ll notice an “upload thumbnail” button before the automatically generated looks that YouTube will offer.

 Click on the button, select the image file and that’s it!
 Click “Next” and make sure to apply all the information YouTube will need for your video to be uploaded, and with the right custom thumbnail, you can expect clicks coming in quickly.